zipa/gui.cs/docfx/docs/drawing.md

 Each of these steps can be overridden by developers using the standard [Terminal.Gui cancellable event pattern](events.md).
 For example, the base @Terminal.Gui.View always clears the viewport.
 To override this, a subclass can override @Terminal.Gui.View.OnClearingViewport to simply return `true`.
 Or, a user of `View` can subscribe to the @Terminal.Gui.View.ClearingViewport event and set the `Cancel` argument to `true`.

+### Declaring that drawing is needed

+If a View need to redraw because something changed within it's Content Area it can call @Terminal.Gui.View.SetNeedsDisplay.
+If a View needs to be redrawn because something has changed the size of the Viewport, it can call @Terminal.Gui.View.SetNeedsLayout.

 ## Coordinate System for Drawing

 The @Terminal.Gui.View draw APIs all take coordinates specified in *Viewport-Relative* coordinates.
 That is, `0, 0` is the top-left cell visible to the user.